anelda/data-skills-101/content/about/_index.en.md

 ### Re-use

 Where possible, this resource will refer to materials that are published under permissive open licenses to allow users to re-use and share the materials freely with peers and students.
-Resources developed under _[DATASKILLS]({{< baseurl >}}_ are published under [Creative Commons Attribution-NonCommercial 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/) (CC-BY-NC-4.0)
+Resources developed under _[DATASKILLS]({{< baseurl >}})_ are published under [Creative Commons Attribution-NonCommercial 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/) (CC-BY-NC-4.0)

-You can use the online version of _[DATASKILLS]({{< baseurl >}}_ in any class (free or paid), and can quote short excerpts under [fair use](https://en.wikipedia.org/wiki/Fair_use) provisions, but cannot republish large parts in commercial works without prior permission.
+You can use the online version of _[DATASKILLS]({{ ref "index.html"}})_ in any class (free or paid), and can quote short excerpts under [fair use](https://en.wikipedia.org/wiki/Fair_use) provisions, but cannot republish large parts in commercial works without prior permission.

 Contributions, corrections, and suggestions are all welcome, and all contributors will be acknowledged on the site.
 Please see our [Contributions section](contributions.html) for details and our [Code of Conduct](code.html).